avocado-framework/avocado/docs/source/DebuggingWithGDB.rst

 The simplest way is to just run
 ``avocado run --gdb-run-bin=doublefree examples/tests/doublefree.py``, which
-wraps each executed binary with name ``doublefree`` inside GDB server and stops at the binary entry point.
+wraps each executed executable with name ``doublefree`` inside GDB server and stops at the executable entry point.

 Optionally you can specify single breakpoint using ``--gdb-run-bin=doublefree:$breakpoint`` (eg: ``doublefree:1``) or just